maartenba/maartenba.github.io/_posts/2017-04-24-making-string-validation-faster-no-regular-expressions.markdown

 * The validation logic was simple, and writing it in code is still very readable
 * We did not need capturing and all other features regular expressions give us

 So then what *is* the takeaway for this post?
-I'd say there are two:
+I'd say there are three:

 * Always be measuring.
 Use [a profiler](https://www.jetbrains.com/dottrace) and regularly measure different code paths in an application.
 If anything looks out of expected ranges, look at how it can be improved.
+* Always be learning.
+I had no idea `char.IsLetterOrDigit()` would be "slow" compared with just checking ASCII characters.
 * Use regular expressions!
 Just not for validating string length.

 Enjoy!